Tag: graphic humour

 Art, Comics December 1, 2015

-This post will feature a collection of my published cartoons of which there are around 30.
-Beginning with one of those I contributed to U: magazine whilst working at the University of Technology, Sydney.
-Subsequent cartoon posts will help me to grow online gallery of my single panel satirical work.
+This series of posts will feature a collection of my published cartoons of which there are around 30 in number, beginning with some of those I contributed to U: magazine whilst working at the University of Technology, Sydney.
+Subsequent cartoon posts will help me to grow an online gallery of my single panel satirical work.

 Satirical illustration to accompany article on changes in Sedition Law.

-Satirical illustration to accompany article on changes to Sedition Law.
+Satirical illustration to accompany article on changes to Sedition Law published in U: magazine-©2006 Dr. Michael Hill.

 The cartoon on the article page.